slay3r2k22/predictra/README.md

 - Python
 - Pytube

-# How to instal requirements:
+# How to install requirements:

 Download Python from the website: https://python.org/downloads